 The Cracks in Traditional Security Models

-Manual security methods aren’t enough.
-More cameras, more alarms, and more guards won’t solve the core issue.
+Manual security methods are no longer sufficient.
+More cameras, more alarms, and more guards will not solve the core issue.

 Security needs to be smarter, not just bigger.